“Every time we change the world, we change the microbes.”

 Rebuilding Immune Health

 The first step is to get outside and take part in moderate exercise.
 Eat a diet filled with vegetables, fruit, and fresh grains, and take supplements to improve your nutritional status.
 Dietary supplements complement the daily diet and can help prevent cardiovascular risk factors like obesity, high blood pressure, and type 2 diabetes, plus they can support the gut microbiome with vital nutrients.
 Researchers show that a gut with a balanced, healthy microbiome creates a robust immune system, contributes to brain health, and can help reduce inflammation.
-Several supplements that support gut barrier function to promote immune health are N-Acetyl-L-Cysteine, Quercetin LipoMicel Matrix, and protein paired with fiber.
-Diets high in fiber were especially found to support the growth and maintenance of beneficial microbes in the gut and therefore strengthen the immune system.
+Several supplements that improve gut barrier function to strengthen immune health are N-Acetyl-L-Cysteine, Quercetin LipoMicel Matrix, and protein paired with fibre, such as the RealEasy™ with PGX® Meal Replacement shakes.
+Diets high in fibre were especially found to support the growth and maintenance of beneficial microbes in the gut and therefore strengthen the immune system.